Introduction

 [dependencies]

-single-algebra = "0.2.2-alpha.0"
+single-algebra = "0.7.0"

 The library is organized into modules that can be selectively imported based on your needs:

-// Import specific functionality
+// Import dimensionality reduction

 // Or import everything